sarthaxxxxx/EDA-and-Sentiment-Analysis-ZOMATO-Bangalore/README.md

 The basic idea of analyzing the Zomato dataset is to get a fair idea about the factors affecting the establishment of different types of restaurants at different places in Bangalore.

-Using an LSTM model, sentiment analysis of reviews(classified as positive and negative) has been performed, submitted my customers and users.
+Using an LSTM model, sentiment analysis of reviews(classified as positive and negative) has been performed, submitted by customers and users.